enthusiastic-js/form-observer/docs/extras/special-thanks.md

   <li>
     <p>
       <a href="https://github.com/Rich-Harris">@Rich-Harris</a> and the other Svelte contributors.
-Thank you for designing a framework that's <em>painfully</em> different from React. :slight_smile: I mean that with all sincerity. <code>React Hook Form</code> was actually the original inspiration for this project.
+Thank you for designing a framework that's <em>painfully</em> different from React. 🙂 I mean that with all sincerity. <code>React Hook Form</code> was actually the original inspiration for this project.
 And since they register fields by using <code>React Refs</code> that are spread as props into a developer's fields, I originally thought that I would explore something similar.
     </p>
     <p>
       Now, from what I've gathered, Svelte doesn't support spreading <code>bind:this</code> into an element's props, and it doesn't support <a href="https://react.dev/reference/react-dom/components/common#ref-callback"><code>Ref Callbacks</code></a> either...
 So once I started thinking about how the Svelte-integration of the <code>FormValidityObserver</code> would work, I started getting pretty frustrated.
 After some discussion on <a href="https://discord.com/channels/457912077277855764/1109831123472756787/1109831123472756787">Discord</a>, I learned that my problem wasn't, "I need ref callbacks".
 Rather, my problem was, "I need a flexible way to configure form controls". <a href="https://github.com/sveltejs/kit/issues/334#issuecomment-804987028">As you've pointed out before</a>, it's important to identify the <em>true</em> problem.